therealhumes/la-dpsmeter/README.md

 ## Install

 ### Automatic Install
-Once you have all dependencies installed, you can run the [PowerShell script](https://github.com/guy0090/la-dpsmeter/blob/standalone/install.ps1) provided.
+Once you have all dependencies installed, you can run the provided [PowerShell script](https://github.com/guy0090/la-dpsmeter/blob/standalone/clone_install.ps1).

 This script will setup the docker container for the logger service and set the `rpcapd` service to start automatically on a default port of `9393` with null authentication **enabled**.